How you make a claim for Universal Credit

 To make a claim you must first create a secure Universal Credit online account.

-You can create your Universal Credit online account at Universal Credit online - GOV.UK.
+You can create your Universal Credit online account at Universal Credit online.

-You must submit your claim within 28 days of creating your account.
-If you don’t submit your claim within 28 days, you will need to create a new account.
-You will get your first payment about five weeks after you submit your claim.
+You must send your claim within 28 days of creating your account.
+Your claim starts on the date you send it.
+If you don’t send your claim within 28 days, you will need to create a new account.
+You will get your first payment about five weeks after you send your claim.

 Once you have created your Universal Credit account you can use it to find information about your claim, to contact Universal Credit and to provide information about your claim.
 Messages to your online account will be answered as soon as possible during business hours.